tfoerst3r/revealjs-templategenerator/README.md

 # Generating a reveal.js instance (first time)

 1) clone/download this project
-1) create your theme in `./custom/theme/`
+1) create your themes in `./custom/theme/`
-1) create additional helper files, if needed in `./custom/templates/`
+    - create additional helper files, if needed in `./custom/templates/`
-1) add needed background images in `./custom/images/`
+    - add needed background images in `./custom/images/`
-1) add needed fonts in `./custom/fonts/`
+    - add needed fonts in `./custom/fonts/`
 1) run `$ make build` (this will build the reveal.js structure)
-1) either use the folder as is or copy it to a global location, like `/opt/`
+1) run `$ make deploy to=<PATH>` to copy the needed files to global place

 # Other useful commands